xpack/web-llvm/website/docs/api/classes/llvm-statepointloweringstate.md

 <p>Returns the spill location of a value incoming to the current statepoint.</p>

-<p>Will return <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/aarch64/aarch64isellowering-cpp/#a51cb24bd3e700fcf2f93d1afbb555a16">SDValue()</a> if this value hasn't been spilled.
+<p>Will return SDValue() if this value hasn't been spilled.
 Otherwise, the value has already been spilled and no further action is required by the caller.</p>

 <p>Definition at line 50 of file <a href="/web-llvm/docs/api/files/lib/lib/codegen/lib/codegen/selectiondag/statepointlowering-h">StatepointLowering.h</a>.</p>

-<p>References <a href="/web-llvm/docs/api/files/lib/lib/support/md5-cpp/#ac0eafdc9ee161b71e7af98af736952fd">I</a> and <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/aarch64/aarch64isellowering-cpp/#a51cb24bd3e700fcf2f93d1afbb555a16">SDValue</a>.</p>
+<p>Reference <a href="/web-llvm/docs/api/files/lib/lib/support/md5-cpp/#ac0eafdc9ee161b71e7af98af736952fd">I</a>.</p>

 <p>Referenced by <a href="/web-llvm/docs/api/files/lib/lib/codegen/lib/codegen/selectiondag/statepointlowering-cpp/#adec63d991d7eb048d87fa3888099c848">reservePreviousStackSlotForValue</a> and <a href="/web-llvm/docs/api/files/lib/lib/codegen/lib/codegen/selectiondag/statepointlowering-cpp/#afb9b4b3ff97e290070f42849b51a13a5">spillIncomingStatepointValue</a>.</p>